ImageOptim/libimagequant/README.md

 Threads in WASM are experimental, and require [special handling](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon).
 If you're targeting WASM, you'll most likely want to disable threads.

-To disable threads when using this library as a dependency, disable default features like this:
+To disable threads when using this library as a dependency, disable default features like this in `Cargo.toml`:

 ```toml
 [dependencies]